yamchips/issue-tracker/Learning-notes.md

 Use Select component in Radix UI.
 Create a statuses array to represent the name shown in the dropdown menu and status.
 Modify the ToolBar component to change the layout.

+### Filter issues

+In IssueStatusFilter, use router to push to new url when selecting filtered category.

+Use Object.values(Status) to get all Status options.

+In issues/list/page.tsx, add searchParams to the component.
+It is a Promise now.
+Also check the status before sending it to prisma in case of malicious request such as '?status=OPENx'.

 ## Further work

 1. Update the status of an issue in edit issue page